 It kept growing larger and Susan’s limp grew more noticeable.

-Her mother, Clarice, feared it was polio, a disease one of her cousins had contracted.
+Her mother, Clarice, feared it was polio, a disease one of Linn Ann's cousins had contracted.
 But bloodwork came back with another, even more ominous answer.

-“Many people didn’t want their children playing with me or with Susan or in their home.
+“Many people didn’t want their children playing with me or with Susan or in our home.
 That was a really difficult thing.”

 In August of 1960, chemotherapy was available but treatment protocols had not yet led to permanent cures.
 Linn Ann remembers Susan gaining and losing weight from the treatments so much her parents, both schoolteachers, had to frequently buy her new clothes.